ibm-apiconnect/pot/labs/lab4.md

 + How to add catalog-specific properties to an API.
 + How to assemble an API implementation using the activity-log, set-variable and proxy policies

-## Lab 4 - Case Study Used in this Tutorial
+## Case Study Used in this Tutorial

 In this tutorial, you will secure the Inventory API to protect the resources exposed by **ThinkIBM**.
 Consumers of your API will be required to obtain & provide a valid OAuth token before they can invoke the Inventory API.

-## Lab 4 - Step by Step Lab Instructions
+## Step by Step Lab Instructions

 ### 4.1 - Working with the Inventory API in API Designer